-- Can I volunteer for more than two semesters?
+- Can I intern for more than two semesters?

 Yes.
-You may continue to volunteer in the clinic while you are a Penn State student.
+You may continue to intern in the clinic while you are a Penn State student.
 No classroom component is required, and there are no credits given beyond 2 semesters.

-- Are there any other health care volunteer opportunities in the area?
+- Are there any other health care volunteer or intern opportunities in the area?

 Yes.
 Within University Health Services, other opportunities include Emergency Medical Services and Physical Therapy.
 Health Promotion and Wellness also offers student volunteer experiences through its HealthWorks and Healthy Penn State Ambassador programs.
 Outside of Penn State there may also be opportunities at Mount Nittany Medical Center and Centre Volunteers in Medicine.